 Skill: Reading Whole Numbers

-Reading numbers allows them to be interpreted as quantities when expressed in words or numbers, or represented with concrete materials or models.
+Reading numbers supports students to be interpret them as quantities when expressed in words or numerals, or represented using concrete materials or models.

 A quantity describes an order of magnitude (the "how much" or the "how much more") and is an essential concept in the development of number sense.

-When toddlers recite numbers, they do not immediately make connections between the numbers recited and the notion of quantity.
-Then, when students learn to count, they mechanically associate each number 1, 2, 3, 4, 5 with one of the objects in a given set of objects without necessarily grasping that 5, the result of the counting, also corresponds to the quantity of objects in the set.
+When young children are learning to count, they do not immediately make connections between the numbers recited and the notion of quantity.
+Students mechanically associate each number, 1, 2, 3, 4, 5, with each object in a given set.
+While doing this, students do not necessarily grasp that the number 5 also corresponds to the quantity of objects in the set.
 The link between the quantity and the number that represents it is very complex.
-The same number, for example 2, can describe very different realities.
-It can represent 2 apples, 2 loaves of bread, or 1 apple and 1 loaf of bread at the same time.
+The same number can describe very different realities.
+For example, it can represent 2 apples, 2 loaves of bread, or 1 apple and 1 loaf of bread at the same time.
 It can represent 2 big balloons as well as 2 small balloons.
 Thus, even if the sets of objects are different, the quantity of objects in each set is the same.
 The complexity is increased when the quantity refers to a measurement (for example, length, mass, capacity), since the "quantified objects," the units of measurement (for example, cm, kg, mL), are not manipulatable in the same way that, for example, apples, loaves of bread, or balloons are.

 Developing a conceptual understanding of counting has a direct link to understanding quantity and place value.